Efficiency Guarantees from Data: Bounding the Distributional Price of Anarchy

-Our analysis will be based on the \emph{price-per-unit} allocation rule $\ppcalloc(\ppc)$, which plots the allocation of a player as a function of his price-per-unit.
-See Figure~\ref{fig:b} for an illustration of the PPU allocation rule.
-Note that the utility of a bidder has a simple geometrical interpretation on the graph of the PPU allocation rule: it is the area of a rectangle between the points $(\ppc(\bid), \ppcallocagent(\ppc(\bid)))$ and $(\valagent, 0)$.
-See Figure~\ref{fig:fpautilagent} in the Supplementary Appendix for an illustration.

-\paragraph{Thresholds and revenue covering} We will most often use the inverse of the PPU allocation rule for our analysis; let $\thresholdagent(z) = \ppcallocagent^{-1}(z)$ be the price-per-unit of the cheapest bid that achieves allocation at least $z$.
+Our upper bound on the $\epoa$, will be based on the inverse of the PPU allocation rule; let $\thresholdagent(z) = \ppcallocagent^{-1}(z)$ be the price-per-unit of the cheapest bid that achieves allocation at least $z$.
 More formally, $\tau_i(z) = \min_{\bid | \bidallocagent(\bid)\geq z} \{ \ppc(\bid) \}$.
-A crucial quantity that will drive our upper bound on $\epoa$ is that of the threshold for an allocation (see Figure~\ref{fig:Tb} in the Supplementary Appendix for an illustration of $T_i(\allocinst_i)$ on the plot of the price-per-unit allocation rule): \begin{definition}[Threshold Function] The \emph{threshold function} for agent $i$ and allocation $\allocinst_i$ is
+For simplicity, we assume that any allocation $z\in[0,1]$ is achieveable by some high enough bid $\bid$.\footnote{The theory can be easily extended to allow for different maximum achievable allocations by each player, by simply integrating the average threshold only up until the largest such allocation.} Given this we can define the threshold for an allocation: \begin{definition}[Average Threshold] The \emph{average threshold} for agent $i$ is